 So the sun goes down, the sun makes a mighty fall down among the darkness of the stars and we wonder for the loss of light.

 We sleep, we are put to sleep and are tortured by the dreams we did not make.
 They are ours!
 We are the dreams.
 We must awake, so we do.

 It is the feeling of dislocation.
 That one is not in any significant circle.
 That one is not connected to what is on-going except in an artificial way.
-Well, perhaps that makes knowledge that much more important.
-If one, finally, cannot fuse with the literary critic or the vanity of self or the bulging sense of nation that presents its variety, its strangeness, its freedom, its character than one simply re-trenches and learns a few things over again.
+Perhaps that makes knowledge that much more important.
+If one, finally, cannot fuse with the literary crowd or the vanity of self or the bulging sense of nation that presents its variety, its strangeness, its freedom, its character than one simply re-trenches and learns a few things over again.

 This condition is the result of young brains up against a doomed and evil war.
 Young brains in relation to their first taste of political corruption.
 Young brains in relation to an unprecedented world.
 Young brains watching men walk on the moon and listening to scientists tell them that the world is going to end within the century.

 It is, then, young brains suddenly released from the tension of these things and pushed out into the world where there is a great deal less sympathy and where the scope of things narrows considerably.
 And so it becomes very competitive and one against all.